malletjames99/MyWebsite/content/post/MLB--Division--Realignment.md

 Determining how the West division played out left us with 5 teams.
 I thought at first that I would need to backtrack given that those 5 teams included Seattle, Arizona, Colorado, Minnesota, and Kansas City but when seeing a total mileage of 9605 I was quite happy with how it played out.
 Even though 9605 miles is by far the largest travel burden of any division, a division with Seattle will always require the most travel.
 It is almost 2000 miles less in total than teams are required to travel in the current AL West to play each other one time.
 The optimal 5 team division for the Mariners would include SEA-SFG-OAK-LAD-LAA which would create a division that would require 4760 miles of travel.
 That would leave SDP-ARI-COL-KCR-MIN as kind of the leftover 5 team division and an 8569-mile travel requirement.
 This creates a smaller maximum division mileage that also doesn't include Seattle but also adds a little over 1000 miles to the larger picture which would not create an optimal scenario.

 The new 6 x 5 division structure totals 24,886 miles each time division opponents play each other one time.
 In the current division landscape 36,458 miles of total travel are required when each division plays each other one time.
-The new division alignment structure would save 11,572 miles each cycle of division opponents play each other.
+The new division alignment structure would save 11,572 miles each cycle of division opponents playing each other.

 Due to the COVID-19 pandemic the season will almost certainly be shortened in some way.
 There is no doubt that this new division setup will save a large amount of travel and reduce the spread of the virus much more effectively than we would see in the normal 5 team division setup and possibly the newly proposed 10 team division alignment.